Actual Bodily Harm Solicitors - ABH Lawyers

-We are also recognised as a Best Rated law firm in Birmingham and Milton Keynes for Criminal Defence Law.
-This reputation has been developed by providing unrivalled expertise, practical advice, communication and court advocacy.
+Kang & Co Solicitors are also recognised as a Top Ranked Law Firm for Criminal Law by the prestigious Chambers & Partners legal guide and The Legal 500.
+This reputation has been developed by providing unrivalled expertise, practical advice, communication, and court advocacy.

 If you choose to appoint us to defend your case, we guarantee that you will be provided with the best legal representation available, which in turn will provide you with the best chance of a successful result at Court.

 We are a specialist private funded law firm and do not offer Legal Aid.
 Our clients are usually unfamiliar with the Criminal Justice System and require skilled legal advice and an understanding approach with robust Court advocacy.

 If you appoint us to represent you for the offence of Actual Bodily Harm ABH you will benefit from a dedicated Solicitor or Barrister and will experience first-hand why we are a best rated Criminal Defence Law Firm.

 Milton Keynes Office

 Milton Keynes, MK9 1BP